jjmilburn/jjmilburn.github.io/_posts/2016-04-04-ttyUSB-to-vagrant-virtualbox.md

 title: Sharing a Prolific USB->UART Converter with VirtualBox
 ---

-While creating a UART protocol for use in a new product here at Angaza, it became useful to connect a serial adapter from my host PC to the Vagrant environment which held the protocol code and its dependencies.
+While creating a UART protocol for use in a new product, it became useful to connect a serial adapter from my host PC to the Vagrant environment which held the protocol code and its dependencies.
 This approach should work regardless of the UART converter model/brand (Prolific, FTDI, etc)